usmankhalid06/SDPCA/README.md

-Code for the proposed method SDPCA, submitted to Machine Learning Springer
+Code for the proposed method SDPCA, submitted to Cluster Computing Springer